zytfo/forta-agent-contest/README.md

 1. Run `npm install` to install the required packages
 2. Run `npm test` to run the unit tests
 3. Run `npm start` to start the agent locally

+## Attention!
+When adding a new pool it is required to run `update_optimal_parameters_for_pool` method manually or wait for 28 days when new optimal parameters will be found.
+It was done for simplicity and to avoid time-consuming training during the start of the agent.
+By default, it uses default optimal parameters for training data.
+You can add optimal parameters either used the method or add them to the `optimal_params` folder with `pool_address.json` name.

 ---
 ## Implementation
 This section contains the implementation details of the Forta agent.